undp/ssc/docs/manage.md

 ## Creating a new SSC project

-You can start this process by clicking a project ID on one of the admin tables
+You can start this process by clicking a project ID on one of the admin tables,

 ![Create new project from open.undp.org list](https://www.dropbox.com/s/1aybkkl4mjgbzif/Screenshot%202015-05-07%2011.19.10.png?dl=1)